-Advising Centers staffed by advisors are open and operational on the Decatur Campus and on the Huntsville campus.
-The personnel manning the centers will help students plan their schedule, plan their program of study, and register for classes.
-New students are required to meet with Advising Center personnel before registering for the first time.
+Advising Centers staffed by advisors are open and operational on the Decatur Campus and the Huntsville campus.
+The personnel manning the centers will help students set academic goals, plan their course schedules, plan their program of study, and register for classes.
+All new, first time freshmen will be assigned an advisor that they will be required to meet with each semester prior to registration until the student has accumulated 30+ credit hours.
+Upon earning 30+ hours, that advisor will remain assigned to the student and available to them for any assistance they may need.

-Go to www.calhoun.edu/advising to make an appointment to see an advisor.
+Go to www.calhoun.edu/advising to make an appointment to meet with an advisor.